-A research and academic program on Fluid Dynamical Systems has been introduced by Rui A. P. Perdigão in 2015, entailing his recently developed generalised class of dynamical systems beyond the classical ergodic stochastic-deterministic paradigms.
+A research and academic program on Fluid Dynamical Systems has been introduced by Rui A. P. Perdigão, entailing his recently developed generalised class of dynamical systems beyond the classical ergodic stochastic-deterministic paradigms.
 Rui’s advances have brought out a unified mathematical physics of complexity and fluids, advancing nonlinear statistical physics, analytical mechanics, functional analysis, theoretical thermodynamics, information theory and differential geometry in a unified framework.

 The general course program encompasses a brief review on fluid dynamics and physics of complexity, then progressing to an in-depth presentation of the recent fundamental contributions from the coordinator shaping this field beyond the realms of both fluid mechanics and dynamical systems.
 In this sense, Fluid Dynamical systems are neither to be confused with fluid mechanics nor with dynamical systems approaches to fluid flow.